 Getting injured at work can be very overwhelming, both physically and mentally.
 We are here to make the process as easy as possible for you!

-At the Law Offices of Mitchel M. Gordon, we are committed to providing you with fast, friendly service where you will always have access to your attorneys.
+At the Law Office of Mitchel M. Gordon, we are committed to providing you with fast, friendly service where you will always have access to your attorneys.
 We want to ensure that you know your rights, and that you know what to expect regarding how the process works.
 When you are injured at work, contact us immediately, and Mitch, Bobby, or Matt will meet with you face-to-face to review your claim at no cost.

 Here's a quick summary of the process so that you have a better idea of what to expect if you are injured on the job.